42.2 Feature: Craft Essay by Caren Beilin

 Framed evening, birds breaking frame when they fly in.
 The blooms froze and have to begin.
 I can see, they are.
 New orange.
 The glow.
 The realness.
 More mountains behind and between the other ones.
 Quails popcorning from the bushes.

 The clouds do a lot for a sunset.
 It has been basic, a basic dimming glow, these nights without clouds.
 No epic purple whorl, abyssish.
-[I wish you’d been more willing.
-Your willingness would have made all-difference.]
+I

 The wildest of warbling, explosion of wicker furniture in the mountains.
 And closer clucks and tweets.
 Daffodils in the yard bed bobbing.
 I swear I hear mooing, it’s pleasureful people screaming.
 There is so much togetherness I long for, that I do not have.
 Writing wrecks the world into a powerful plainness.
 This plain dimming down.
 Plainsong.